Bumper Filler Buyer's Guide

 Front and Rear Bumper Fillers

 Typically, a front bumper filler panel seals the gap between the grille assembly and the bumper itself.
 Depending on the design of your vehicle, these fillers are usually rectangular in shape.
-Bumper fillers can either be made of one whole panel or different rectangular sheets.
+Bumper fillers can either be made of one whole panel or different rectangular sheets that let you avoid changing the whole assembly once it gets damaged or worn out.
 A rear bumper filler, on the other hand, seals the gap between your rear bumper and the vehicle body.
 Usually, it is a long panel located in between the tail lights and the bumper itself.
 The exact specification of your bumper fillers will greatly depend on the type of vehicle you own.

 What are bumper fillers made of?

 Usually, bumper fillers are made of the same material used for creating your bumper.
 If you’re looking for a bumper filler replacement, it is also recommended to buy a replacement with the same material.
-Most bumper fillers are made of plastic, steel, aluminum, or fiberglass.
+Most bumper fillers are made of plastic like acrylonitrile butadiene styrene (ABS) plastic, steel, aluminum, or fiberglass.

 Each material has its own advantages and disadvantages.
-A plastic bumper filler, for example, can get damaged easily compared to steel or aluminum.
+A plastic bumper filler, for example, can be properly held into place due to its lighter weight but can get damaged easily compared to steel or aluminum.
 One can also opt for a fiberglass filler.
 However, be careful as fiberglass can be weak and brittle if manufactured incorrectly.
 Some bumper fillers are chrome plated if you are aiming for a more stylish and shiny look.
 Make sure to consider these things when buying a bumper filler replacement for your car.

 Bumper fillers can also be classified in terms of the type of finish used.
 Here are the two most common ones you can find: